paulfioravanti/rubymotion_template/README.md

 Create your project using this template:

-  `$ motion create <myappname> --template=rubymotion_template`
+  `$ motion create myappname --template=rubymotion_template`

+### Features

+- Rails-style project setup
+- I18n-ready
+- TestFlight-ready
+- Lots of documentation in the generated `README` file to get an app up and running

 ### Quirks

 - In order to get desired behaviour with the specs by making sure they are compiled in a specific order, numbers were prepended to relevant files.
 There is as yet no equivalent spec-related `Rakefile` entry for `app.files_dependencies 'app/bar.rb' => 'app/foo.rb'`
-- For some reason I got compile errors if I generate an app called "MyApp";  not sure if there's something significant about this name

 ### Social